 Travel Restrictions For UCR Personnel

-On March 6, 2020, the university instituted an interim policy governing university-related international travel and provided provided updated guidance for all international and domestic travel.
-This interim policy will remain in place for six months.
+On March 6, 2020 and updated on December 18, 2020, the university instituted an interim policy governing university-related travel and provided updated guidance for all international and domestic travel.
+This interim policy will be reviewed again for six months.

 All non-essential domestic and international travel will be suspended, effective Monday, March 16 and until further notice.